amitk7288/nextjs-gamedb/README.md

-🎮 GameDB: A Next.js App Powered by RAWG API and Prisma Welcome to the Next JS GameDB, a powerful and scalable web application built using Next.js and Prisma ORM, with data sourced from the RAWG API.
+🎮 GameDB: A Next.js App Powered by RAWG API and Prisma Welcome to the Next JS GameDB, a powerful and scalable web application built using Next.js, Prisma ORM, and Clerk for authorisation, with data sourced from the RAWG API.

 🛠️ Getting Started
 Step 1: Install Dependencies